 Among the season-opener shows in Chicago this year are one-person exhibitions by alumni of Notre Dame:

-Also new painting MFA Amanda Joseph has been one of the featured artists in Blue Canvas Magazine, a relatively new magazine that showcases the work of some of the members of the online art community.
+Also new painting MFA Amanda Joseph has been one of the featured artists in Blue Canvas Magazine, a relatively new magazine that showcases the work of some members of the online art community.
 Her work and a corresponding interview is featured in Issue Five, and the spread begins on page 72 and continues on to page 79.

 Industrial design graduate, Ryan Meinerding (BFA '99) contributed greatly to the Iron Man series, Outlander, Transformers, andWatchmen continuing on to receive an award with the Iron Man crew for the 2009 Art Directors Guild Excellence in Production Design Award for Fantasy Films.